Section 106 Planning Obligations

 - If an obligation is under 5 years old, an applicant can simply make a written request to the Senior Manager for Infrastructure & Planning to modify or discharge it.

-Decisions relating to requests to modify planning obligations to the revised versions have been delegated to the Senior Manager for Infrastructure & Planning in consultation with the Chairman and Vice Chairman of the Planning Committee.
+Decisions relating to requests to modify planning obligations to the revised versions have been delegated to the Senior Manager for Infrastructure & Planning in consultation with the Chairman and Vice Chairman of Full Council.

 Policy and Legislation